mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/kv-store.md

 myData := NestedData{
     Team: TeamData{},
 }
+// Create an instance of the REST API client, acting as a bot (vs. a user) client := appclient.AsBot(callRequest.Context)
 // Retrieve the value of the key `my-key` into `myData` err := client.KVGet("my-app", "my-key", &myData) if err != nil {